 - anti-counterfeiting which prevents your competitors from imitating your brands, products and designs;

-- copyright and database rights our experts can help across a range of areas, including disputes and litigation, commercial transactions, general clearance and advisory work, intellectual property rights audits and chain of title research;
+- copyright and database rights our copyright lawyers can help across a range of areas, including disputes and litigation, commercial transactions, general clearance and advisory work, intellectual property rights audits and chain of title research;

 - know how, trade secrets and confidential information through commercial agreements and litigation measures we can help you protect and exploit these valuable assets;

-- domain name law our lawyers have successfully acted both for those bringing and defending domain name proceedings.
+- domain name law we have successfully acted both for those bringing and defending domain name proceedings.

-Our Intellectual Property team has featured in prestigious legal directories, the Legal 500 and Chambers and Partners for a number of years.
+Our team have featured in prestigious legal directories, the Legal 500 and Chambers and Partners for a number of years.
 Our approach is to combine expert advice with “a pragmatic approach and provide clients with valuable advice succinctly and efficiently”.
 Joint Heads of Intellectual Property and Dispute Resolution, Piers Strickland and Matthew Harris are recognised respectively as a “first-class litigator” and “extremely personable and engaging”.

-We are aware that lawyers are often accused of being too formal, abrasive, aggressive, slow or simply just too painful to deal with.
-At Waterfront, our intellectual property solicitors aim to strike the right balance between being driven and tough when protecting your interests, and demonstrating strong inter-personal skills.
+We are aware that IP lawyers are often accused of being too formal, abrasive, aggressive, slow or simply just too painful to deal with.
+At Waterfront, our intellectual property solicitors aim to strike the right balance between being driven and tough when protecting your interests and demonstrating strong interpersonal skills.
 We always strive to provide the highest levels of customer service but we want you to be relaxed and comfortable in our company.

 Unlike other law firms, our partners are heavily engaged on appropriate matters they supervise.
 The cost-effectiveness of such an approach is made possible by Waterfront’s highly completive pricing structures.
 The result is that our clients benefit from the maximum amount of expertise and experience being directed to the matter in hand, right from the first meeting all the way through the conclusion of your case.